Later Type F (some have double headband as in the early versions)

 The Telegraph Condenser Company (TCC) was also founded by S.G.
 Brown in 1906.
 The capacitors they manufactured were almost invariably green and will often be found in early valve radio sets.

 Herman Willemsen provided me with images of the type X

 and the later version of the Type F shown above.

-Simon Ball has what appears to be a 'S.G.BROWN LTD type F microphone which he has used to do some recording and was wondering when it was made and how much it was worth.
+Simon Ball has what appears to be a 'S.G.BROWN LTD type F microphone which he has used to do some recording.
 It looks as if it would be a later vintage than my headphones say 1950.
 The knob on the bottom is a volume control.
-Peter Sol reckons that it is simply a one sided earphone with a handle such as may have been used in a record shop and is exactly the same device as used in S G Brown type F earphones.
+Peter Sol advised that it is simply a one sided earphone with a handle such as may have been used in a record shop and is exactly the same device as used in S G Brown type F earphones.
 Yes it will work as a microphone.
 Chris Clotworthy advises that it is, in actual fact, a hearing aid typically used in churches in about the 1950s and 1960s for those hard of hearing, driven from the 100v line PA amplifier.
 He has stripped these out of a couple of churches during sound system refurbishment.
 Dave Dawson G0ELJ says that he has a similar one but without the volume control (the lead comes straight out of the bottom of the handle), and he understands that this is a 'Ladies' Headphone', the intention being that ladies could listen to crystal sets without their hair being disordered by a conventional headset!!.
 Indeed, he has seen a 1920's picture showing one of these in this application.